raspberrypilearning/astro-pi-mission-zero/en/step_1.md

 Team name
 Number of team members
 Names and ages of team members
-In which language did you access the Mission Zero Guidelines?
+In which language did you access the Mission Zero guidelines?

 + An account will be created for you.
 Each account has its own **classroom code**, and you will need to tell your team/s what yours is when they are ready to submit their programs.